Eight Tips for Taxpayers Who Receive an IRS Notice

 - If you agree with the correction to your account, usually no reply is necessary unless a payment is due.

 - If you do not agree with the correction the IRS made, it is important that you respond as requested.
-Respond to the IRS in writing to explain why you disagree.
+Write to explain why you disagree.
 Include any documents and information you wish the IRS to consider, along with the bottom tear-off portion of the notice.
-Mail the information to the IRS address shown in the lower left corner of the notice.
-Allow at least 30 days for a response from the IRS.
+Mail the information to the IRS address shown in the lower left part of the notice.
+Allow at least 30 days for a response.

 - Most correspondence can be handled without calling or visiting an IRS office.
 However, if you have questions, call the telephone number in the upper right corner of the notice.
-When you call, have a copy of your tax return and the correspondence available.
+Have a copy of your tax return and the correspondence available when you call.

-- Keep copies of any correspondence with your tax records.
+- It’s important that you keep copies of any correspondence with your records.

 - Publication 594, The IRS Collection Process (PDF)